przelewy24/p24-mobile-lib-android/README.md

 `compile project(':p24lib')`

-Since the library uses the AppCompat v7 library, the following dependency must be added:
+Since the library uses the AndroidX library, the following dependency must be added:

-`compile 'com.android.support:appcompat-v7:26.+'`
+`implementation 'androidx.appcompat:appcompat:+'`

 Below is an example of a „dependencies” section: